Amazon Simple Storage Service controls

 Parameters: None

-This control checks if your Amazon S3 buckets use versioning.
-The control fails if versioning is suspended for an S3 bucket.
+This control checks whether an Amazon S3 general purpose bucket has versioning enabled.
+The control fails if versioning is suspended for the bucket.

 Versioning keeps multiple variants of an object in the same S3 bucket.
 You can use versioning to preserve, retrieve, and restore earlier versions of an object stored in your S3 bucket.
 Versioning helps you recover from both unintended user actions and application failures.